 You also receive some coverage for generic drugs.
-For Tier 1 (preferred generic) drugs, you pay a \$4 copay for a 30-day supply or \$8 for a 90-day supply while in the Coverage Gap Stage.
-For other generic drugs, you pay no more than 37% of the cost and the plan pays the rest.
-For generic drugs, the amount paid by the plan does not count toward your out-of-pocket costs.
+You pay no more than 37% of the cost for generic drugs and the plan pays the rest.
+For generic drugs, the amount paid by the plan (63%) does not count toward your out-of-pocket costs.
 Only the amount you pay counts and moves you through the coverage gap.